 Description

-A First World War Memorial unveiled after 1919, with additions made after the Second World War.
+The Sutton War Memorial is a First World War memorial that was unveiled after 1919, with additions made after the Second World War.

-DESCRIPTION: the memorial stands within the churchyard about 5m south of the Church of All Saints, Sutton (Grade II*).
-The memorial is approximately 3m tall and comprises a Celtic wheel-cross with a tapering shaft and moulded base set on a trapezoidal pedestal with a single-stepped square plinth.
-A relief of the Christogram, ‘IHS’, is carved in intertwining letters within a circular panel at the centre of the cross.
+The memorial is square in shape and constructed from stone with a textured finish.
+It features inscriptions in leaded lettering.
+Located about 5 meters south of the Church of All Saints, Sutton (which is listed as Grade II*), the memorial stands approximately 3 meters tall.
+It consists of a Celtic wheel-cross with a tapering shaft and moulded base, set on a trapezoidal pedestal with a single-stepped square plinth.
+At the center of the cross, there is a relief of the Christogram, ‘IHS’, carved in intertwining letters within a circular panel.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.